 The Apple AirPods Max made waves in the consumer audio world, not because it’s necessarily groundbreaking, but rather due to its price.
 Consumers expect pricy products from Apple, but the company may have pushed the envelop too far with its $549 USD headphones.
 We’re pitting the Apple AirPods Max against the Bose Noise Cancelling Headphones 700 to see which top-notch headset is worth your while.

 Apple AirPods Max vs. Bose Noise Cancelling Headphones 700: Which headset has the better build and fit?

 Both the Apple AirPods Max and Bose Noise Cancelling Headphones 700 feature over-ear designs.
-Bespectacled listeners can listen for hours at a time with either headset, but the AirPods Max ear pads are more plush and the Bose Headphones 700 are significantly lighter (254g compared to 384g).
+Bespectacled listeners can listen for hours at a time with either headset, but the AirPods Max ear pads are plusher and the Bose Headphones 700 are significantly lighter (254g compared to 384g).
 Neither headset compares to the Bose QuietComfort 35 II or Shure AONIC 50 when it comes to all-day comfort, though.

 |Bluetooth Codecs||Wired connection||Battery life (ANC)||Controls||Software||Weight||Charge port|

 Apple AirPods Max

 Yes (requires special cable, or adapter)